Lombiq/MSBuild-Targets/Lombiq.MSBuild.LibMan.Targets/Readme.md

-# Lombiq MSBuild Targets - Library Manager
+# Lombiq MSBuild Targets - Library Manager for Orchard Core Modules

 ## About